Listen to an audio file of this tool.

 - “What chores feel most meaningful to you?”

-- “Which ones do you think you can be successful at getting done regularly?”
+- “Which ones do you think you can be successful at completing regularly?”

 Create a checklist together of your household responsibility plan on a whiteboard or chalkboard.
 Children/Teens appreciate owning the list and enjoy checking off their list.
 And, this way you are not micro-managing them.
 Instead, you are supporting their independence.